ibm-cloud-docs/power-iaas/deploying-SAP-custom-image.md

 {: #byoc-SAP}

 You can bring your own customized Linux for SAP (HANA or NetWeaver) operating system (OS) image to deploy within a {{site.data.keyword.powerSys_notm}}.
 You must self-certify that the image is an SAP image by selecting the checkbox to distinguish between the {{site.data.keyword.powerSys_notm}} stock image and a customer provided SAP image.
-For more information on importing an image, see [Importing a boot image](/docs/power-iaas?topic=power-iaas-importing-boot-image).
+For more information on importing an image, see [Using the Power Virtual Server user interface to import a boot image](https://test.cloud.ibm.com/docs-draft/power-iaas?topic=power-iaas-importing-boot-image#console-import-image).